 The award was named after the scientist David E. Hughes FRS (PDF) and was first awarded in 1902.
 Hughes was a Welsh-American scientist and musician who invented the first working radio communication system and the first microphone.
 The medal is of silver gilt and is accompanied by a gift of £2,000.

-Professor George Efstathiou FRS was awarded the 2013 Hughes Medal for his pioneering development of inkjet printing processes for organic
+Professor George Efstathiou FRS was awarded the Hughes Medal 2015 for

+for his pioneering development of inkjet printing processes for organic

 See full list of all past winners of the Hughes Medal.